aruki-delivery/async/README.md

 Starting async
 --------------

-Async worker pool is created automatically when the application starts.
+Async default job queue is created automatically on the first job.

 ```erlang